exyi/diplomka/diplomka/text/2-oview-3-terminology.md

 The classes are identified using a single ordinal number and are grouped into five higher-level categories based on geometrical symmetry and pairing bases.

 ### The Leontis-Westhof System of Three Edges {#sec:bp-terminology-lw}

 A more systematic approach was proposed [by N. B. Leontis and E. Westhof in a 2001 paper](https://doi.org/10.1017/s1355838201002515).
-The authors identified that each nucleotide interacts with one of its three edges:
+The authors identified that each nucleotide interacts with one of its three edges (@fig:LW-3-edges-UG).
 The “front edge” is called **“Watson-Crick”**, since this is the only edge involved in the canonical base pairing.
 The two side edges are called **“Hoogsteen”** and **“Sugar”** -- the former is involved in the Hoogsteen pairs and the latter covalently bonds with the ribose sugar.
 The base pairs are classified based on the two interacting edges and their relative orientation (cis or trans).